hugoev/Lumo/README.md

 4. **Database Setup**
    The PostgreSQL database will be automatically created and seeded with initial data.

+   **Important**: If this is your first run after our security update, you'll need to update the database password in PostgreSQL itself.
+See the security instructions in the project documentation.

 #### 🛠️ Development Features

 **Hot Reloading Setup** (`docker-compose.dev.yml`):